Julia Perez: Other activities

 In 2006, Julia Perez became an ambassador for the All Indonesia Chess Association (PERCASI), which held the "Julia Perez Rapid Chess Open Tournament" in Jakarta on 5 October 2006.

 In 2010, Julia Perez founded the Champions Soccer School (CSS) in Jakarta, with the aim of improving the football prowess of Indonesian children by providing "Latin American-style" training from Argentine and Chilean coaches.
 She said CSS was not intended to be a money-making operation, but was inspired by her love of football.
 She fondly recalled playing football as a child with her parents and siblings in Cijantung, East Jakarta.
 CSS was based in Kuningan, South Jakarta, and subsequently opened coaching clinics at Bung Karno Stadium and in Simprug, South Jakarta.
 The school's first batch of 14 participants received free training.
 Subsequent participants, who had an average age of 10 to 13 years, were required to pay a Rp 1 million registration fee, plus an additional Rp 1 million for a 10-week course.
 Former participants recall Jupe often monitoring the training, encouraging them to exercise and sharing her passion for the game.

 Julia Perez served as manager of Indonesia's Team Garuda at the 21st President's Cup International Amateur Boxing Tournament held in Jakarta over 3–9 July 2011.
 Jupe said her presence fired up the team's performance.
 She was also enthusiastic about the team, commenting: "The other day, I wanted to see the boxers being weighed.
 When I went in the room, why are they all naked?
 Apparently, one has to strip to be weighed.
 What can I say, that's my luck."

 One million followers

-On 7 August 2012, Julia Perez performed a pole dance at a traffic light in Kuningan, Central Jakarta, to keep a promise after reaching one million Twitter followers.
-She was not dressed too skimpily as it was the Muslim fasting month of Ramadhan, although she still displayed some of her ample cleavage.
+On 7 August 2012, Julia Perez performed a pole dance at a traffic light in Kuningan, Central Jakarta, to fulfil a promise she had made when she reached one million Twitter followers.
+Despite it being Ramadan, the Muslim fasting month, her outfit was not overly revealing, although she did display some cleavage.